 Some more time passes by...

 Some more months pass by, but the situation doesn’t change much in general.
 The Client then becomes worried and decides to get an objective overview of the state of software development.
-The Client then involves an independent tech consultant to carry out an evaluation of the existing software.
+The Client then involves an independent IT consulting specialist to evaluate the existing software.

 The result is that the Client has wasted money and time, cannot trust the current Supplier, and cannot continue development in this way.

-Because of the software’s poor quality, it does not make sense to develop it further or to fix the existing bugs, as it will cost more than to develop it from scratch.
-In addition, there is no option to launch it soon.
+Because of the software’s poor quality, it does not make sense to develop it further or fix the existing bugs, as it will cost more than to create it from scratch.
+Also, there is no option to launch it soon...

-To avoid this kind of situation we offer to use effective practices in managing software development projects.
+To avoid such a situation, we offer to use software development best practices in managing projects.
+Here they are.

-The main goal is not developing software, but creating reliable business tools.
-Even if it isn’t ideal from a technical point of view, it should still fulfill its main business goal.
+It is the right approach when the main goal is not just developing software but creating reliable business tools.
+Even if it isn’t ideal from a technical point of view, it should still fulfil its main business goal.

-That is why it’s crucial to describe the whole logic (ideally in relational schemas) and make sure that your tech team understands exactly what you want.
-You can always ask the team to summarise your requirements and evaluate their understanding based on the answers
+That is why it’s crucial to describe the whole logic (ideally in relational schemas) and make sure that your tech team understands precisely what you want.
+You can always ask the team to summarise your requirements and evaluate their understanding based on the answers.

-Important: you should keep track of all requirements and descriptions of your software’s logic in emails or live documents, or via a task management system
+Important: Keep tracking all the requirements and descriptions of your software’s logic in emails or live documents, or via a task management system.

-For a non-tech person, the best plan is a clear and simple set of steps that are easy to understand.
-It is important that every step in the plan should have a uniquely defined indicator of its completion.
+For a non-tech person, coding in software engineering is not a priority.
+In turn, a clear and straightforward set of steps that are easy to understand is essential.
+Every step in the plan should have a uniquely defined indicator of its completion.